rbansal42/dsa-coding-blocks/README.md

 ## Assinments
 ### Assignment 1
 Assignment 1 is all about practicing if/else and loops.
-(Click here)[./assignment1Questions]
+[Click here](./src/assignment1Questions)